 Have any leads on local sustainable producers we could be interested in?

-But most importantly, we gave birth to the most dazzling Nordic beauty that is Äike.
+And we gave birth to the most dazzling Nordic beauty that is Äike.

 Don’t believe us?
 We dare you to follow the supply chain of any other e-scooter on the market.
 Hard to find data?
 Well, there is probably a reason it’s being hidden…

 Currently around 36% of each Äike’s raw material still comes from Asia – simply put, because we haven’t worked out the infrastructure to produce these bits in our backyard yet.

 All of our scooters are made with extreme care and knowledge, allowing our team to fully be in control every step of the way.